wkaisertexas/tranzlate/README.md

 ## Markdown

-Because markdown is a common format for documentation, support for markdown is included.
-To go into markdown mode, run:
+Support for markdown translations is supported.
+To enter markdown mode, run:

 ```sh
 tranzlate markdown
 ```

-This will prompt you for a markdown glob to translate.
-The ISO language code will be appended to the end of each file name.
-For instance, if you translate `README.md` to Simplified Chinese, the output file will be `README.zh-Hans.md`.
+You will be prompted for a markdown file or glob to translate.
+Output translations append the ISO language code to the end of each file name. **For instance,** if you translate `README.md` to Simplified Chinese (zh-Hans), the output file will be `README.zh-Hans.md`.

 ```console
 ┌   tranzlate: automatic markdown translation